Skip to main content

 Research storage

-Up to 1TB of space is made available for every member of academic staff, with up to 1TB for the second and each subsequent active, funded research project.
+Up to 1TB of space is available for academic staff, with up to 1TB for the second and each subsequent active, funded research project.
 A principal investigator (PI) or supervisor can request this storage by contacting their IT supporter.
-Typically, this space appears as part of the X: drive, and is intended only for research data.
+Typically, this space appears as part of the X: drive and is intended only for research data.
 It should not be used for personal data or backups.

 Research data should be stored in line with the University research data guidelines.
-These advise the use of the X: and H: drive for security reasons.
+These advise the use of the X:, H: drive or University-managed cloud storage platforms (OneDive and Teams) for security reasons.
 You can contact IT support to discuss bespoke storage support for large or unusual research project data needs.

 Further details on research data storage allocation and deallocation procedures.